SanjaiKumar-001/SOC-LAB/01-Investigations/Phase-01-Endpoint/003-lsass-credential-dumping-lolbin-tradecraft/README.md

 C:\ProgramData\Updater\lsass.dmp
 ```

-The same Sysmon ProcessGuid was present in the correlated events, providing strong evidence that the same process instance accessed LSASS and subsequently created the dump.
+The same **Sysmon ProcessGuid** was present in the correlated events, providing strong evidence that the same process instance accessed LSASS and subsequently created the dump.
+The observed ProcessGuid was `{7e2edb0d-2275-6aa9-3a01-000000002100}`.

 This became the primary pivot for the investigation.

 ---

-# Q2.
+## Q2.
 Artifact Pivot

 After identifying the LSASS dump, the analyst pivoted on the discovered working directory: